Updated: May 23

 Why these four though?
 During the time pagans would slaughter animals to idols, eat the meat of it, drink its blood, and then have relations with the temple prostitutes.
-All of these were done to worship a false god, so it makes since that the council would make it a point for the new in faith to stop worshiping idols.
-Which can be summed up with this one commandment.
+All of these were done to worship a false god, so it makes sense that the council would make it a point for the new in the faith to stop worshiping idols.
+This can be summed up with this one commandment.

 “you do not bow down to them nor serve them.
 For I, יהוה your Elohim am a jealous Ěl ...”
 (Exodus 20:5)